deborahjreece/Deborah-s-Writing-Samples/README.md

 -- The "Developer Portal Links..." document contains links to the IDEMIA developers portal for the specific guides that I worked on.

--- The samples also include are an API sample from AMEX and a business requirements document from Verizon.
+-- The samples also include are an API sample from AMEX and a business requirements document and runbook from Verizon.